 General ex ante conditionalities Unfulfilled criteria Measures to be taken Deadline (date) Bodies responsible for fulfilment 5 The existence of measures for the effective application of EU State aid rules in the field of the ESI Funds.
 Measures for the effective implementation of Union rules on State aid.
 Ensure incorporation of State aid (in accordance with the methodological manual) to the Operational Manual IROP, i.e. detailed description of the activities which will ensure compliance with the rules of cumulation, Deggendorf principle, audit and potential recovery of unlawfully provided aid, cooperation with the central coordination authorities when reporting and notifying aid, etc. 30 June 2015 IROP MA MA will ensure that all aid granted in the IROP will comply with the procedural and material State aid rules applicable at the time when such State aid is granted.
-30 September 2015 IROP MA Measures to strengthen administrative capacity for implementation and application of supplements to that capacity.
+30 September 2015 IROP MA Measures to strengthen administrative capacity for implementation and application of Assessment of building the administrative capacity in the area of State aid and any supplements to that capacity.
 30 June 2016 MoRD EU legislation on State aid Strengthen the administrative capacity of MA IROP engaged in the area of State aid.
 31.12.2015 IROP MA 7 Existence of a statistical basis necessary to conduct evaluations to assess the effectiveness and impact of the programmes.
 The existence of a system of result indicators Arrangements are made for timely collection and aggregation of statistical data, which include the following: identification of sources and mechanisms to ensure statistical validation, Completion of the National Codebook of Indicators for the programming period 2014-2020, which will ensure a uniform methodical construction of all indicators used across the ESI Funds programmes.
 Setting the cooperation with the CSO for regular supply of the necessary statistical data.
 31.12.2015 MoRD, MA, CSO

-General ex ante conditionalities Unfulfilled criteria Measures to be taken Deadline (date) Bodies responsible for fulfilment necessary to select actions that will effectively contribute to achieving the desired results, to monitor progress in achieving results and to undertake impact evaluation In cooperation with the ministries concerned and the Office for Personal Data Protection (OPDP) to prepare and subsequently approve and issue by OPDP an explanatory opinion on the processing of personal data of participants in providing financial support from the European Social Fund 31.12.2015 MoRD, Office of the Government (Office for Personal Data Protection) + MA of ESF programmes which have an obligation to monitor project participants under obligatory common indicators (MoLSA, CP, MEYS) An effective system of result indicators, including: the selection of result indicators for each programme providing information on what motivates the selection of strategic actions financed by the programme, Completion of the National Codebook of Indicators (NCI) for the programming period 2014-2020.
-Completion and approval of programme strategy and the necessary follow-up programme documentation Preparation and approval of evaluation plans of programmes and the Partnership Agreement, which will define the indicative schedule for the planned evaluation programme activities.
+General ex ante conditionalities Unfulfilled criteria Measures to be taken Deadline (date) Bodies responsible for fulfilment necessary to select actions that will effectively contribute to achieving the desired results, to monitor progress in achieving results and to undertake impact evaluation In cooperation with the ministries concerned and the Office for Personal Data Protection (OPDP) to prepare and subsequently approve and issue by OPDP an explanatory opinion on the processing of personal data of participants in providing financial support from the European Social Fund 31.12.2015 MoRD, Office of the Government (Office for Personal Data Protection) + MA of ESF programmes which have an obligation to monitor project participants under obligatory common indicators (MoLSA, CP, MEYS) An effective system of result indicators, including: the selection of result indicators for each programme providing information on what motivates the selection of strategic actions financed by the programme, Indicators (NCI) for the programming period 2014-2020.
 31. 6.
 2016 MoRD, MA An effective system of result indicators, including: the establishment of targets for these indicators Approval of programmes 31.10.2015 MoRD, MAs, Office of the Government, Commission An effective system of result indicators, including: the consistency of each indicator with the following requisites: robustness and statistical validation, clarity of normative interpretation, responsiveness to policy, timely collection of data; Setting the cooperation with the CSO for regular supply of the necessary statistical data.
 Completion of the monitoring system ensuring the collection and aggregation of data from operations (MS2014+).
 In cooperation with the OP Employment MA to prepare a technical solution for the collection of data relating to the participants of interventions in IS ESF2014+, which will provide automatic links to selected data sources of the Czech Social Security Administration (CSSA) and the Labour Office, that are 31.
 3. 2016 MoRD, MA, CSO, CSSA, LO